 Puracy crafts cleaning & care items that work really well.
 Our obsession with natural cleaning performance is our profession, and we're here to share it with you.

-Puracy Products Are Made Entirely in the United States
+Puracy Products Are Made in the United States

-Because standards for animal testing vary from country to country, we keep our entire production process within the United States.
-This way, we can better ensure that every ingredient throughout the supply chain process is cruelty-free.
+Because standards for animal testing vary from country to country, we keep our production process within the United States.
+This helps us ensure that every ingredient – throughout the entire supply chain process – is cruelty-free.

-Working closely alongside our manufacturing partners, we maintain strict control over the quality of every ingredient that goes into every bottle.
-This also ensures that every step of our production process is 100% cruelty-free.
+We work closely alongside our manufacturing partners and maintain strict control over the quality of every ingredient that goes into every bottle.

 Common Animal By-Products in the Cleaning and Beauty Markets